-Berlin Tegel Airport (TXL) is the more popular of Berlin's airports, and is conveniently located only five miles (8km) from the city centre.
-At the airport, passengers can enjoy a wealth of shopping opportunities and conveniences.
+Berlin Tegel Airport (TXL) is the more popular of Berlin's airports.
+Passengers can enjoy a wealth of shopping opportunities and conveniences.
 The main building is centred around an open square and makes for easy navigation and a short commuting distance between disembarkation and exiting the terminal.
 Lufthansa uses Berlin Tegel as a focus airport, while Air Berlin and the charter Germania both use the airport as a central hub.
-Handling about 15 million tourists a year, Tegel is well-equipped, with good facilities for waiting passengers, including a special visitor viewing area, where passengers can watch the airplanes take off and land.
+Tegel is well-equipped, with good facilities for waiting passengers, including a special visitor viewing area, where passengers can watch the airplanes take off and land.

 The airport is situated five miles (8km) northwest of the centre of Berlin.

 The most convenient and cost effective way to get to and from the airport is by bus.
 Buses connect with the subway and overground train stations.
 Taxis are readily available outside the airport terminals on both levels.